CodeXCourses/level-2-course-content/week-6/README.md

 ### Hour 2

 - Securing API keys and sensitive data in JavaScript applications.
+(Won't be able to fully secure the key without a proxy server or some backend logic such as serverless functions, for now just limit the rate of an API or only use free open APIs)
 - Practical exercises on integrating real-world APIs into a JavaScript application.

 ### Assignment